 - You’d like to focus all of your resources on getting the product to a new level.
 Sometimes your company’s bottom line isn’t growing quickly enough for your product’s needs.
 Do you think Steve Jobs would have hesitated to raise capital for Apple if they needed it to ship the iPhone?
 Investors call this an “inflection point” and love to invest in companies at these stages.
 Could you wait a year and save your pennies?
 Sure, but you could give up couple of points on a convertible note and be in a position to get there in a few months instead.
 And, in this industry, a year is a long time.

-- You’ve built a successful business, which you have no interest in selling, and would like to extract some liquidity.
+- You’ve built a successful business with the best technology like blockchain IoT and now that it’s going good you have no interest in selling, and would like to extract some liquidity.
 We’ve all seen this, but nobody ever talks about it.
 Some company raises $10’s of millions and people wonder why a company making that much money would need it.
 They don’t, but their founders are now multimillionaires and free to get back to building that 50-year business without wondering when the big payday will come.

 - Not everyone is in a position, financially, to pursue their dreams.
 There are a litany of reasons why this might be, but you’d have to be a gigantic asshole to pooh-pooh someone for raising capital for this reason.
 Kids, family, mortgages, salary requirements, and time constraints are all legitimate reasons to say, “I either hunker down at this giant corporation for the rest of my life or I raise some capital, mitigate my family’s risk, and chase my dream.”

 - It can, at times, make sense to raise capital simply to gain access.
 Many large corporations have investment arms that keep an eye out for promising young companies and products that could help the mother ship out.
 Raising capital from Verizon or Salesforce is a great way to gain access to lucrative partnerships, which, of course, you’ll parlay into partnerships with other companies.